-- The Governing Body will, through consultation with other stakeholders including the Head teacher, staff, parents and pupils, establish a policy of desired behaviours and procedures to achieve these and will review this policy biannually. - The Head teacher, Jacqueline Dalrymple, will be responsible for the day-to-day management of the policy and procedures.

-- School staff, including teaching and support staff, will be responsible for ensuring that the policy and procedures are followed and consistently and fairly applied.
+- The Governing Body will, through consultation with other stakeholders including the Head teacher, staff, parents and pupils, establish a policy of desired behaviours and procedures to achieve these and will review this policy biannually. - The Head teacher, Jacqueline Dalrymple, will be responsible for the day-to-day management of the policy and procedures. - School staff, including teaching and support staff, will be responsible for ensuring that the policy and procedures are followed and consistently and fairly applied.
 They also have responsibility for creating a high quality learning environment and teaching positive behaviour for learning. - Parents and carers are expected, encouraged and supported to take responsibility for the behaviour of the child both inside and outside of school.
-The school will encourage parents to work in partnership with the school to assist it in maintaining high standards of desired behaviour. - Our Thrive practitioner (Claire Fiddes) will work with individuals or small groups to establish the root of inappropriate behaviour and, alongside a wholes staff approach, will devise activities for children to develop self-regulation and emotional resilience. - The School Council and Protector Pals are expected to show a clear understanding of the school policy, procedures and expectations.
+The school will encourage parents to work in partnership with the school to assist it in maintaining high standards of desired behaviour. - Our Thrive practitioner (Claire Wakenshaw) will work with individuals or small groups to establish the root of inappropriate behaviour and, alongside a whole staff approach, will devise activities for children to develop self-regulation and emotional resilience. - The School Council and Protector Pals are expected to show a clear understanding of the school policy, procedures and expectations.
 They are encouraged to take responsibility for their social and learning environment making it both safe and enjoyable by reporting all undesirable behaviour and supporting school staff in praising and encouraging positive behaviours. - Pupils are expected to take full responsibility for their own behaviour and will be made fully aware of the school rules and expectations.
-Pupils will be encouraged to respond positively to reward systems and show positive attitudes to learning in their classes. - Pupils are expected to follow our 5 Golden Rules at all times: - We know how to be kind and polite - We know how to respect each other and our school - We know how to listen to people and follow instructions - We know how to move around the school sensibly - ♣ We know how to work hard and always try our best
+Pupils will be encouraged to respond positively to reward systems and show positive attitudes to learning in their classes.

+- Pupils are expected to follow our Golden Rules at all times: - ❖ We are kind and polite - ❖ We always try our best - We respect each other, our school and our environment